pandas-dev/pandas/doc/source/10min.rst

 pandas has simple, powerful, and efficient functionality for performing resampling operations during frequency conversion (e.g., converting secondly data into 5-minutely data).
 This is extremely common in, but not limited to, financial applications.
-See the :ref:`Time Series section <timeseries>`
+See the :ref:`Time Series section <timeseries>`.

 .. ipython:: python